ITByteOrg/devops-guide/onboarding/start-here.md

 ---
 ## Confirm GitHub Account Creation

-After creating the Git account, it was time to [Setup Github Repositories](../Setup/setup-github-repositories.md)
+After creating the Git account, it is time to [Setup Github Repositories](../Setup/setup-github-repositories.md)

 ---
 ## AI is Your Friend 🤖